IngmarBitter/defenders/md/CreeksideDefenders.md

    1. Creation out of nothing
    2. 6 Days and/or not (6 24h days, Day Age Theory, It's just a moral story)
    3. Physics <small>Big Bang & Expansion of the Universe, creation of stars, heavy elements, Cosmological constants and configurations</small>
-   4. Chemistry <small>First living cell form inorganic matter</small>
+   4. Chemistry <small>First living cell from inorganic matter</small>
    5. Biology <small>Evolutionism & Creation, Irreducible Complex Systems, Man/Ape differences, variations between humans, Consciousness, morality</small>
 10. Doctrine of Man <small>Made in God’s Image.
 Where do we come from?
 Why are we here?
 Where we go when we die?</small>
 11. Doctrine of Salvation